 Year Abroad: A Trip to Gotland

-Of the many Swedish islands I’ve visited while on my year abroad, none have quite captured the charm of Gotland, Sweden’s largest island located in the centre of the Baltic Sea.
-I signed up to this trip with ESN (Erasmus Student Network) and just spent the entire weekend exploring the island’s stunning landscapes and historic sites along with many other exchange students.
+Of the many Swedish islands I’ve visited while on my year abroad, none have quite impressed me as much as Gotland, Sweden’s largest island located in the centre of the Baltic Sea.
+I signed up to this trip with ESN Gothenburg (Erasmus Student Network) and spent the entire weekend exploring the island.
 Here’s how it went…

-Our journey started in Stockholm where ESN students from the Universities of Gothenburg (me), Linköping, and Stockholm all met to begin our adventure.
-After filling up the 50-seater coach with our luggage and ourselves, we set off towards Nynäshamn to catch the ferry.
-Pulling into the harbour, we were met with a giant herd of children, all of whom were taking our ferry to Gotland to compete in a gymnastics competition.
-This meant our three-hour journey to the island was very loud and full of energetic chatter with the occasional gymnastics demonstration in the aisles.
+Our journey started in Stockholm where ESN students from the Universities of Gothenburg (me), Linköping, and Stockholm all met to begin our journey.
+After filling up an entire coach with our luggage and ourselves, we set off towards Nynäshamn to catch the ferry.
+As we pulled into the harbour, we were met with a giant herd of children, all of whom were taking our ferry to Gotland to compete in a gymnastics competition.
+This meant our three-hour journey to the island was very loud and full of energetic chatter…not the quietest three of hourse of my life.

-Upon arrival, we were met by Jan, a local tour guide of the town of Visby.
-This fairy-tale-looking place is a national treasure of Gotland, being one of the best-preserved medieval towns in Scandinavia.
-During the tour, I was able to capture many pictures of the cobblestone streets, colourful houses, and impressive medieval city walls.
+When we arrived, we were greeted by Jan, a local tour guide of the town of Visby.
+This place is a national treasure of Gotland, being one of the best-preserved medieval towns in Scandinavia.
+During the tour, I was able to take many pictures of the cobblestone streets, colourful houses, and impressive medieval city walls.
 The town’s walls were built in the 13th century and are about 3.4km long – Visby is a UNESCO World Heritage site where you’ll find ruins of medieval churches and beautiful rose gardens.
 During the summer, the town hosts ‘Medieval Week,’ where you are expected to dress up in period costumes and engage in jousting tournaments, markets, and other events that celebrate the town’s medieval heritage.
-However, we were lucky enough to experience the town in its peaceful, autumn period, so were very appreciative of the quiet streets and beautiful sunsets.
-Surrounded by green hills and the Baltic Sea, a tour of Visby was a great start to our trip.
+However, we were lucky enough to experience the town in its peaceful, autumn period, so were very appreciative of the quiet streets.

 We were all allocated cabins and spent the evening cooking our group meals.